Collaborations

 To increase awareness of the trauma experiences and care needs for the most marginalised sections of society who are typically excluded, or who are minimally present, in trauma research and have limited access to trauma services.

-Deborah is a Consultant Clinical Psychologist and the course director for the MSc Practitioner in Psychological Trauma course, University of Buckingham.
+Deborah is a Consultant Clinical Psychologist and the course director for the MSc Practitioner in Psychological Trauma and Postgraduate Diploma Practitioner in Complex Trauma courses at the University of Buckingham.
 During her career she has worked clinically with adults with complex personality disorder, neurodevelopmental, forensic and mental health needs in the community, assertive outreach, crisis, residential and inpatient settings.
 Deborah has previously worked in professional and clinical lead positions and in services to support the mental health and trauma needs of healthcare professionals.
 Her publications and ongoing research interests include; occupational distress and trauma, treatments for personality disorder, intellectual disabilities, developmental trauma disorders, the intersection between trauma and personality disorder, moral injury, gendered approaches to trauma and trauma care, adverse childhood experiences, the physical health impact of exposure to trauma and the psychometric properties of psychological tools.

 Deborah holds a number of visiting lecturer roles and lectures on a number of undergraduate and postgraduate courses across different universities.